Kiischpelt

 Kiischpelt is a commune in northern Luxembourg, in the canton of Wiltz.
 The commune's administrative centre is Wilwerwiltz.

 Kiischpelt was formed on 1 January 2006 from the former communes of Kautenbach and Wilwerwiltz, both in Wiltz canton.
 The law creating Kiischpelt was passed on 14 July 2005.

-It is the least densely populated commune in Luxembourg.
+It is the least densely populated and third least-populous commune in Luxembourg.
+Despite this, Kiischpelt is served by three railway stations: Kautenbach, Wilwerwiltz and Merkholtz.

 Populated places

 The commune consists of the following villages: